informalsystems/quint/doc/adr008-managing-apalache.md

 Given that Quint calls Apalache, but not the other way around, it makes sense to maintain a list of compatible Apalache versions for a given Quint release.
-Broadly speaking, there's two options for maintaining such a list:
+Broadly speaking, there are two options for maintaining such a list:

 1. Informally, as part of the release notes, or other documentation.
 2. Formally, inside the Quint codebase.